-Professors Cowser, Gates, Graham, Singer, Thacker; Associate Professors Barber, Breashears, Kittler, Ponce; Assistant Professors Henry, Hubert, Sturges, Vlagopoulos; Viebranz Visiting Professor Ndibe; Visiting Assistant Professors Keck, Langlois, Schaff.
+Professors Breashears, Cowser, Gates, Graham, Singer; Associate Professors Barber, Kittler, Ponce; Assistant Professors Henry, Hubert, Lee, Sturges, Vlagopoulos; Viebranz Visiting Professor Wilkins; Visiting Assistant Professors Martinez.

 The English department considers the study of writing and the study of literature to be mutually enhancing.
 The writer studying literature develops a critical acumen that fosters sophistication of technique; the literary critic studying creative writing achieves an understanding of the ways an author thinks about craft.
 Courses in our department help students explore cultural backgrounds and values, examine the relationship between art and life, and discover the liberating qualities of the imagination.

 A major in English provides valuable preparation for careers in professional areas such as law, business, banking, management, and public relations, as well as in those fields traditionally considered literary in nature: editing, publishing, journalism, advertising, freelance writing, teaching, writing for entertainment media, or librarianship.

 As another option, students may elect the Environmental Studies–English interdisciplinary major.
 In addition, the University’s semester program in England provides an international experience, including an extensive array of internships, which strongly supports majors in English and performance and communication arts.

 Membership in the Irving Bacheller Society, a chapter of Sigma Tau Delta, the international English honor society, is open to students who have a 3.0 overall GPA and four or five English courses with a 3.5 average, or a 3.0 overall aver- age and six or more English courses with a 3.25 average.

 First-year students need departmental approval to take English courses at the 300 level, but all 200-level courses are open to them.